daneng1/RebuNative/README.md

 - Schedule return pick-up
 - Time travel ride share
 - Admin Dashboard w/ trip details
-- Ride history
+- Display ride history for riders
 - Live map integration

 ### Non-Functional Requirements

-- Usability: Our app makes it simple for a user to request a ride after either creating a new account or logging into an exising account.
+- Usability: Our app makes it simple for a user to request a ride after either creating a new account or logging into an existing account.
 The simple interface allows the user to request a ride with minimal options as to cut out the confusion of ride requests.
 The user also have clearly labeled buttons for login, log out and ride requesting.

-- Reliability: The app ensure that the user has a mode of transportion, with drivers availiable for rides 24/7.
-The will undergo testing to ensure it maintians its functinality.
-To miniize any downtime that user may experience the app will hae regular updates to patch in break in database or server communication.
+- Reliability: The app ensure that the user has a mode of transportation, with drivers available for rides 24/7.
+The will undergo testing to ensure it maintains its functionality.
+To minimize any downtime that user may experience the app will hae regular updates to patch in break in database or server communication.

 ___